eclipse-vertx/vertx-codegen/README.md

 * `type`.
 The type of the property as `TypeInfo`
 * `doc` - the `Doc` object
 * `declared`.
 True if the property is declared by its data object and does not override the same property from an ancestor
+* `setterMethod`.
+The name of the setter method in Java
-* `writerMethod`.
-The name of the setter/adder method in Java
+* `adderMethod`.
+The name of the adder method in Java
-* `readerMethod`.
-The optional name of the getter method in Java
+* `getterMethod`.
+The name of the getter method in Java
 * `array`.
 True if the property is an array
 * `adder`.
 True if the property is an adder (addSomething)
 * `jsonifiable`.
 True if the object can be converted somehow to json